A Ukrainian learned his family had died after seeing viral photos: ‘I lost everyone and lost the meaning of life’

-“I recognized the luggage and that is how I knew,” Perebyinis told the New York Times, whose journalists witnessed the incident.
+“I recognized the luggage, and that is how I knew,” Perebyinis told the New York Times, whose journalists witnessed the incident.
 Photographer Lynsey Addario captured a widely viewed photograph of the four victims.

 It showed Perebyinis’s wife, Tatiana, 43, and their two children, Mykyta, 18, and Alisa, 9.
 The fourth victim was Anatoly Berezhnyi, a 26-year-old church volunteer who had been crossing with the family, the Times reported.
 All four died.